UtrechtUniversity/Workshop-IRAS/docs/intro_svm.md

 If we want to do a grid search with n parameter settings and we have to run the models sequentially, the lead time will be `n * D` where D (duration) is the time needed for training one model.
 But if we have N machines (cores), we can set up N streams in parallel and the lead time will be reduced with a factor of approximately `n/N`.

-And that are we going to explore on LISA.
-A super computer with ~7500 cores, alltough we aren't going to use them all.
+We are going to explore this on LISA, a super computer with ~7500 cores, although we aren't going to use them all.

-So many cores on one machine is a huge advantage, but a super computer has also disadvantages.
+So many cores on one machine is a huge advantage, but a super computer also  disadvantages.
 For instance you don't have a nice _interactive development environment (IDE)_ as RStudio on Lisa.
-How then are you going to run jobs?
+But how do we run R code on Lisa?

-That you will learn in the next lesson.
+You will learn that in the next lesson.
 [Go back to the overview](./overview.md) or go [to the next lesson](./preparations.md).